The Xdebug PHP extension is required to allow PHP Tools to integrate debugging features into Visual Studio.

 php.ini, and it is located within your PHP runtime folder.

-Add the following lines at the end of your configuration file.
+Add the following lines at the end of your configuration file depending on Xdebug version you have.
 Change the absolute path for Xdebug so it corresponds to the correct path on your system.

 [XDEBUG] zend_extension = "C:\Program Files (x86)\php-5.4.8\ext\php_xdebug-2.2.1-5.4-vc9-nts.dll" xdebug.remote_enable = on xdebug.remote_handler = dbgp xdebug.remote_host = 127.0.0.1 xdebug.remote_port = 9000 xdebug.remote_mode = req xdebug.idekey="php-vs"